The Ward (film): Production

 The film was shot on location in Spokane, Washington, and at the Eastern State Hospital in Medical Lake, Washington.
+The outside of the hospital is based on the real life, now demolished, McAuley hospital set in the adjacent town of Coos Bay, OR.
 The film was shot at a real operating mental hospital, and the crew was caged in to prevent patients from intervening.

 Release

-The first footage revealed from the film was on French channel Canal+.
+The first footage revealed from the film was on the French channel Canal+.
 The film premiered on September 13 at the 2010 Toronto International Film Festival.
 The Ward was released in the UK on January 21, 2011.
 After its debut in a handful of film festivals in late 2010, The Ward was released in a few US theatres on July 8, 2011, where it grossed $7,760.
 The worldwide gross was $5.3 million.
 It was released on DVD and Blu-ray Disc in the US on August 16, 2011, and in the UK on October 17, 2011.

 Reception

 The Ward received generally negative reviews.
-Rotten Tomatoes, a review aggregator, reports that 33% of 72 surveyed critics gave the film a positive review; the average rating is 4.5/10.
+Rotten Tomatoes, a review aggregator, reports that 34% of 73 surveyed critics gave the film a positive review; the average rating is 4.5/10.
 The site's consensus states: "Lacking the hallmarks of his best work, The Ward proves to be a disappointingly mundane swan song for director John Carpenter."
 Metacritic rated it 38/100 based on 18 reviews.